This guide provides information about synchronizing subscription renewals with the WooCommerce Subscriptions extension.

 If you haven’t already, you should read the Subscriptions guide for Store Managers to get a more general introduction to working with the Subscriptions extension.
 The information here will also be easier to understand if you have read the subscription renewal process document.

 What is a Synchronized Renewal? ↑ Back to top

 By default, WooCommerce Subscriptions creates the schedule for a subscription based on the day the customer signs up for the subscription.
-For example, if a customer buys a monthly subscription on the 15th January, she will first pay for that product on the 15th January, then on the 15th February her subscription will renew, and again on then 15th March, and so on.
+For example, if a customer buys a monthly subscription on the 15th January, they will first pay for that product on the 15th January, then on the 15th February their subscription will renew, and again on then 15th March, and so on.